Edictum

 AI Assistance

 Every tool call your agent makes passes through Edictum's pipeline before it executes.
-The pipeline evaluates YAML contracts against the call's arguments, principal, and session state.
-If any contract fails, the call is denied and never reaches the tool.
+The pipeline evaluates YAML rules against the call's arguments, principal, and session state.
+If an enforced rule fails, the call is blocked and never reaches the tool.
 This is a hard boundary -- the LLM cannot reason its way past it.

 Agent Calls Tool